 or by calling 206.441.4268

 We are indeed fortunate to have such a talented and committed group that makes up the Glassworks team.
 Although during last year, we said farewell to Beth Siragusa, our office manager who gently guided us into the “computer” age, we welcomed Christine Henderson to broaden our visibility in the architecture and design industry.
-Due in large part to the diligent work of our Internet marketing guru, David Kaiser, we established relationships and completed projects on the East Coast.
+Due in large part to the diligent work of our Internet marketing team at the time, David Kaiser, we established relationships and completed projects on the East Coast.
 Robbin Tracy—yes, there are two b’s—reached the ten year milestone with us.
 She continues to keep all our projects—and us- prioritized and organized.
 Jay Martell, who has been with us for five years, is the most methodical and technically astute artist here.
 Much can be said about Owen Fitzpatrick, who has become our “go to” person in the cold room.
 He has become an accomplished glass polisher in a short amount of time.
 Steve Shahbaghlian, whose knowledge and designs continue to drive the studio’s engines.
 It takes a village to raise a child—It takes all these creative and dedicated folks to provide our clients with the best most beautiful glass possible.

 Last year, we supported the design community by providing custom awards for Washington Glass Association, NEWH, and LUXE’s Battle of the Chefs.
 In this small way, we contributed to those organizations that do so much for the profession and community.